astroumd/lmtoy/docs/wishlist.md

     conversion of other script can be done.

   * Here and there more sensible defaults are needed for keywords. [docopt would solve this too]

   * Using the -c flag and the other options are confusing.
 Would be nice if the other options can override the configuration file.
 Honestly, I believe the configuration is overrated and I would like to see it gone (would simplify this exploding parameter problem).
 This parameter file also seems to place different - possibly conflicting - defaults in different places.

-* There are still a few places in the C code that don't exit, where they should, for example of malloc() fails.
+* There are still a few places in the C code that don't exit, where they should, for example if malloc() fails.
 Error messages need to be more descriptive in some places.

 * Options to smooth/bin in velocity?
 Or leave this to 3rd party